 The DIVERT program generally lasts about 12 to 18 months.
 Individuals enrolled in the program undergo substance abuse education and participate in education and employment services.

 If the alleged drug offender successfully completes the program, their case will be dismissed.
 However, a failure to successfully complete the program will result in their going to court for prosecution.

-Contact The Law Offices of Richard C. McConathy at (972) 233-5700 for a consultation about your drug charges throughout Dallas County in Texas and the surrounding counties of Denton County, Collin County and Tarrant County.
+Contact Law Offices of Richard C. McConathy at (972) 233-5700 for a consultation about your drug charges throughout Dallas County in Texas and the surrounding counties of Denton County, Collin County, and Tarrant County.